RoystonS/BetterBravoLights/.github/ISSUE_TEMPLATE/04-suggested-config.md

 ---
-name: "🔨 Configuration Contribution"
+name: "🔨 Share configuration"
-about: Submit your configuration
+about: I've developed some cool BetterBravoLights configuration and would like to share it with the world.
 title: ""
 labels: needs-triage
 assignees: RoystonS